-In Key Stage 2 we have introduced a new scheme in which children read high quality, engaging texts as a class.
-Reading for pleasure is kept at the heart of all sessions and writing in the lessons is minimised in order to make talk central.
+In Key Stage 2, our children transition from learning to read to reading to learn.
+As a class, they are introduced to high quality, engaging texts that support their curriculum, introduce them to esteemed authors and reflect the diversity of our school.
+Reading for pleasure is kept at the heart of all sessions and talk is central.
 Our children enjoy having open-ended discussions around the text both with their partners and as a class to share their reading experiences.
 The children are taught key strategies which enable a deeper understanding such as prediction, inference and summarising.
 These strategies are formatively assessed so that lessons are tailored to the needs of the children.

 Speaking and Listening/Oracy

 Children at Holy Trinity love debating and drama!
-In recent years, Year 6’s have put on a performance of Macbeth at RADA.
 They also enjoy debating subjects such as the morality of war and conflict.
 Our Year 4’s particularly like discussing ‘Which is more dangerous – a volcano or an earthquake?’

 OFSTED noted that our children ‘are articulate in lessons and enjoy asking questions and using their thinking skills to seek out answers’.

 With a lot of ‘facts’ to learn and memorise, an extra session of ‘Mini Maths’ is allocated each day, to give protected time to this important learning.
-The focus of these sessions is on the fun!
+The focus of these sessions is on the fun and fluency!
 We learn a particular counting skill or set of facts, and then play a game or take a quiz to practise.

 Our policy describes our particular approach, how we group children, how we mark work, and our emphasis on reasoning, problem solving and developing fluency.